GfellerLab/EPIC-ATAC/README.md

 for bulk RNA-Seq data deconvolution and described in the publication from *Racle et al., 2017* available at
 <https://elifesciences.org/articles/26476>.
 Note that RNA-Seq data can
-also be given as input to the EPICatac package.
+also be given as input to the EPICATAC package.

 ## Usage